Historic Category 5 Hurricane

 Haiti and Dominican Republic Update

 Haiti and the Dominican Republic are also expected to experience life-threatening conditions starting Tuesday night, into Wednesday.
-By Tuesday night, Southeast Bahamas and Turks and Caicos will also undergo hurricane-force conditions and life-threatening flooding and surge.
+By Tuesday night, the Southeast Bahamas and Turks and Caicos will also undergo hurricane-force conditions and life-threatening flooding and surge.
 Preparations for shelter should be complete well in advance of Tuesday night.

 The History of Hurricanes in Jamaica